Cirrhosis: Imaging

 Other scans include CT of the abdomen and MRI.
 A CT scan is non-invasive and may be helpful in the diagnosis.
 Compared to the ultrasound, CT scans tend to be more expensive.
-MRI provides excellent evaluation; however, is a high expense.
+MRI provides excellent evaluation; however, it is expensive.

+Portable ultrasound is a low-cost tool to identify the sign of liver surface nodularity with good diagnostic accuracy.

 Cirrhosis is also diagnosable through a variety of new elastography techniques.
-When a liver becomes cirrhotic it will generally become stiffer.
-Determining the stiffness through imaging can determine the location and severity of disease.
+When a liver becomes cirrhotic, it will generally become stiffer.
+Determining the stiffness through imaging can determine the location and severity of the disease.
 Techniques include transient elastography, acoustic radiation force impulse imaging, supersonic shear imaging and magnetic resonance elastography.
 Transient elastography and magnetic resonance elastography can help identify the stage of fibrosis.
 Compared to a biopsy, elastography can sample a much larger area and is painless.
 It shows a reasonable correlation with the severity of cirrhosis.
-Other modalities have been introduced which are incorporated into ultrasonagraphy systems.
+Other modalities have been introduced, which are incorporated into ultrasonography systems.
 These include 2-dimensional shear wave elastography and point shear wave elastography which uses acoustic radiation force impulse imaging.

 Rarely are diseases of the bile ducts, such as primary sclerosing cholangitis, causes of cirrhosis.
 Imaging of the bile ducts, such as ERCP or MRCP (MRI of biliary tract and pancreas) may aid in the diagnosis.